Camila Vallejo

-Camila Antonia Amaranta Vallejo Dowling ([kaˈmila anˈtonja amaˈɾanta βaˈʝexo ˈðawlin]; born 28 April 1988) is a Chilean communist politician and former student leader who has been serving as Minister General Secretariat of Government since 11 March 2022.
-Previously, Vallejo served as a member of the Chamber of Deputies, representing District 26 of La Florida, Santiago.
+Camila Antonia Amaranta Vallejo Dowling ([kaˈmila anˈtonja amaˈɾanta βaˈʝexo ˈðawlin]; born 28 April 1988) is a Chilean politician and former student leader, currently serving as the Minister General Secretariat of Government since 11 March 2022.
+A member of the Communist Party of Chile, she previously represented District 26 of La Florida, Santiago, in the Chamber of Deputies.

-As president of the University of Chile Student Federation (FECh) and as the main spokesperson of the Confederation of Chilean Students (Confech), Vallejo rose to prominence during the student protests of 2011.
-Described as "the world's most glamorous revolutionary" by The New York Times Magazine, Vallejo has been deemed the most influential communist figure in 21st-century Chile, and has been described as the symbolic successor to Gladys Marín former deputy.
+Vallejo gained national prominence as the president of the University of Chile Student Federation (FECh) and spokesperson for the Confederation of Chilean Students (Confech) during the 2011 student protests.
+She has been recognized as one of the most influential communist figures in 21st-century Chile and described as "the world's most glamorous revolutionary" by The New York Times Magazine.
+She is often regarded as the symbolic successor to former deputy Gladys Marín.

 Biography

 Early life

-Vallejo is the daughter of Reinaldo Vallejo and Mariela Dowling, both members of Communist Party of Chile and activists in the Chilean resistance during the military dictatorship of Augusto Pinochet.
+Vallejo is the daughter of Reinaldo Vallejo and Mariela Dowling, both members of the Communist Party of Chile and activists in the Chilean resistance during the military dictatorship of Augusto Pinochet.
 Reinaldo Vallejo owned an air conditioning business, while Mariela Dowling was a homemaker.

 She spent her childhood between the communes of Macul and La Florida, and attended Colegio Raimapu, a private school in La Florida.
 In 2006, Vallejo entered the University of Chile to study geography.
 There, she started forming ties with leftist students and became involved in politics, which led her to join the Chilean Communist Youth the following year.
-Vallejo graduated as geographer in July 2013.
+Vallejo graduated as a geographer in July 2013.

 Student leader

 Vallejo was counselor of FECh in 2008, and was chosen as its president in November 2010, becoming only the second woman to hold this post in the 105-year history of the student union.

+In October 2010, Vallejo, an unknown student at the time, and four others created a video called "Students of the Left" in Chile, emphasizing that education issues revealed broader societal problems.
 Vallejo has acquired public attention as a leading spokesperson and as leader of the 2011 student protests in Chile, alongside other student leaders, including Giorgio Jackson from the Catholic University of Chile Student Federation and Camilo Ballesteros from the University of Santiago, Chile Student Federation.
 In August 2011, the Supreme Court of Chile ordered police protection for Vallejo after she received death threats.
 In October 2011 she was elected to the Central Committee of the Communist Youth of Chile at its XIII National Congress.

 On 7 December 2011, Vallejo was defeated in her bid for re-election by Gabriel Boric, a law school graduate; Boric would later appoint her to his Presidential Cabinet after becoming President of Chile in March 2022.
 Despite not being the president of the FECh any longer, Vallejo continued to appear consistently in the media to defend the student movement and the rights of workers.